Tyrrrz/GitHubActionsTestLogger/Readme.md

 ✅ **Project status: active**.

-Custom test logger for `dotnet test` that writes output in a structured format which is understood by GitHub Actions.
-When using this logger, failed tests show up in diffs as well as in the list of annotations.
+Custom logger for `dotnet test` that reports test results in a structured format that GitHub Actions understands.
+When using this logger, failed tests are listed in workflow annotations and highlighted in code diffs.

 ## Download